nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-30-my-team-foundation-server-system-accounts-are-changing-what-do-i-do/index.md

 ---
+title: My Team Foundation Server system accounts are changing?
+What do I do?
+date: 2012-08-30
+author: MrHinsh
 id: "8031"
-title: "My Team Foundation Server system accounts are changing?
-What do I do?"
-date: "2012-08-30"
-categories:
-  - "code-and-complexity"
-tags:
-  - "configuration"
-  - "infrastructure"
-  - "tfs"
-  - "tfs2012"
-  - "tools"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "my-team-foundation-server-system-accounts-are-changing-what-do-i-do"
+slug: my-team-foundation-server-system-accounts-are-changing-what-do-i-do
 aliases:
 - /blog/my-team-foundation-server-system-accounts-are-changing-what-do-i-do
+tags:
+- configuration
+- infrastructure
+- tfs
+- tfs2012
+- tools
+categories:
+- code-and-complexity

 ---

 If you have multiple service accounts for TFS 2012 and you are in a corporation chances are that two things are true: